 University of Hamburg Stipend

 Each year, the University of Hamburg awards one stipend for living expenses to a Temple University student participating in Temple's exchange program with the University of Hamburg, Germany.
 The award is in the amount of 425 Euros monthly.
 Undergraduate or graduate students may apply.
 Program and Stipend Application Deadline: March 1.

 Vira Heinz Program for Women in Global Leadership

 The Vira Heinz Endowment awards three $5,000 scholarships to Temple female students planning to spend a summer studying abroad and interested in leadership development and community service.
 Students must be sophomores or juniors at the time of application.
-In addition to reading all of the application instructions on the Vira I. Heinz website, all Temple students should read the Temple University supplemental information and instructions.Application Deadline: First Friday in November.
+In addition to reading all of the application instructions on the Vira I. Heinz website, all Temple students should read the Temple University supplemental information and instructions.Application Deadline: November 1.

 For more information and the application, visit

 The following awards are not study abroad scholarships but instead support independent research projects which may be conducted internationally or support research-related international travel.
 If used in conjunction with a study abroad program, the project for which the student seeks funding must be above and beyond the requirements of the program and may not be used for tuition.